Find your care

 Fluctuations in glucose are common during travel.
 Test your glucose more frequently on travel days.
-Be prepared for low and high blood sugars during travel as the changes in time zone, meal schedule, diet, physical activity and increases in stress or excitement can alter your blood sugars.
+Be prepared for low and high blood glucose during travel as the changes in time zone, meal schedule, diet, physical activity and increases in stress or excitement can alter your blood glucose.
 Carry backup insulin, glucagon and supplies with you on board.
 Wear your medical alert ID bracelet or necklace that states you have diabetes and are on an insulin pump.

-If the blood sugar is unexpectedly increased, assume that the pump or the pump system may have failed to deliver insulin into your body.
+If the blood glucose is unexpectedly increased, assume that the pump or the pump system may have failed to deliver insulin into your body.
 If the body goes without insulin, pump failure can lead to diabetic ketoacidosis (DKA), a life-threatening condition.
 Prompt troubleshooting of the pump is paramount.
 This may be a hardware issue or the infusion site may have been kinked, clogged, or pulled out.
 Less frequently, it is spoiled insulin or a software or mechanical problem in the pump.